 How do I contact the Washington Secretary of State?

 Phone: (360) 725-0377

-Do you need a Federal Employer ID Number (FEIN)?
+Do I need a Federal Employer ID Number (FEIN)?

-If your Canadian business is going to have employees, open a bank account, or charge sales tax in Washington, you will need to get an FEIN from the Internal Revenue Service.
+If your Canadian business is going to have employees, open a bank account, or charge sales tax in Washington, you will need to get an FEIN (also known as an EIN) from the Internal Revenue Service.
 This number is sometimes called an EIN or tax id number.
 Apply for your FEIN after you register your Canadian business with the Washington Secretary of State.
 You can get a FEIN from the IRS a few ways.
-You can do it on the IRS website, by fax, by calling the IRS, by mail, or you can have your Washington registered agent get your FEIN for you.
+You can do it on the IRS website, by paper, or you can have your Washington registered agent get your FEIN for you.